How to Order Cabinet Doors in 5 Easy Steps

 Most cabinet doors can be made for glass panel inserts.
 There are several different styles to choose from, including open for glass and 4-6-8 lites.
 No matter what design you choose, you will need to source a single glass panel and secure it with stops.
 We recommend our rubber stops because they are easy to install and uninstall.
 We do NOT offer glass panels.

 There are two important measurements when it comes to boring: placement and distance.
-Placement is the distance from the top or bottom of the cabinet door to the center of the bore-hole (or cup).
+Placement is the space from the top or bottom of the cabinet door to the center of the bore-hole (or cup).
 For this, we are only able to make 3” placements.
 Distance is where it can get a bit more difficult.

 The distance is measured from the edge, or side, of the cabinet door to the closest point of the bore-hole (or cup).
 For this we offer two distances, but with a few different patterns.
 The “A” and “B” patterns are bore cuts for a cup and dowel hinge.
 These are “press in” hinges that use special screws and plastic dowels to attach to the door.
 These can be easier to install and should be used with thermofoil doors because wood screws can crack your thermofoil coating.
 The difference between the two patterns is in the bore distance measurement: “A” pattern is 5mm, “B” pattern is 3mm.